Is Your PIP Legitimate? – Empthrive

 • The measurable targets you are expected to hit during your PIP.
 These should be specific, realistic and agreed upon.
 Vague or constantly shifting metrics are a red flag.

-• When an employer uses a PIP not to improve performance but to create a paper trail that justifies dismissal.
+• A term used to describe situations where a PIP appears to be used not to improve performance but to create a paper trail that justifies dismissal.
 Often characterised by unachievable targets and a lack of genuine support.

-• A legal term for when an employee is dismissed without fair reason or without following a fair process.
-A fabricated PIP can be grounds for an unfair dismissal claim.
+• A legal concept referring to situations where an employee is dismissed without a fair reason or without following a fair process.
+If a PIP was fabricated or used as a pretext for dismissal, this may be relevant in an unfair dismissal claim.

-• Your legal right under GDPR to request all personal data your employer holds on you.
-This includes emails, meeting notes, performance records and any internal communications that mention you by name.
-In a PIP situation this can be a powerful tool, revealing what has been said about you behind closed doors.
-Your employer has one month to respond.
+• A legal right under GDPR allowing you to request the personal data your employer holds about you.
+This may include emails, meeting notes, performance records, and internal communications that refer to you.
+In a PIP situation it can help you understand what information has been recorded about your performance or the process.
+Employers normally have one month to respond.

-• Under EU equality law, certain personal characteristics are legally protected from discrimination in the workplace.
-These include age, disability, gender, race, religion, sexual orientation, and family status among others.
-If you believe your PIP was issued because of any of these characteristics rather than genuine performance concerns, this may constitute unlawful discrimination.
+• Under EU equality law, certain personal characteristics are protected from discrimination in the workplace.
+These include characteristics such as age, disability, gender, race or ethnicity, religion or belief, sexual orientation, and family status, among others.
+If you believe your PIP was issued because of one of these characteristics rather than genuine performance concerns, this may raise questions of unlawful discrimination.

-• When an employer takes negative action against an employee for raising a complaint, reporting wrongdoing or asserting their rights.
-If your PIP followed a grievance, a whistleblowing incident or a request for reasonable adjustments, the timing may not be a coincidence.
-This is recognised and prohibited under EU employment law.
+• A situation where an employee experiences negative treatment after raising a complaint, reporting wrongdoing, or asserting workplace rights.
+If your PIP followed a grievance, a whistleblowing report, or a request for reasonable adjustments, the timing may raise questions.
+Protections against retaliation exist under EU law and national employment legislation.

 The PIP Process